Wood Leather

 • Foster Collaboration Across Sectors

-With support from UBC researchers and designers through the BioProducts Institute’s Accelerated Technology Readiness Program and public funding, we are creating a bridge between art, science, and commerce to bring this material to market.
+With support from UBC researchers and designers through the BioProducts Institute’s ATR Launch Program, we are creating a bridge between art, science, and commerce to showcase this unique material.

 Who's Behind This Project?

-This collaboration is led by the UBC BioProducts Institute and supported by a strong network of research institutions, government agencies, and industry partners, including:
+This collaboration is led by the UBC BioProducts Institute and supported by a strong network of research institutions, government agencies, and industry collaborators, including:

 Get Involved

 Interested in the project?
-As we move toward pilot-scale production and explore new applications, we're inviting fresh ideas and collaboration opportunities.
+As we move toward optimizing production and explore new applications, we're inviting fresh ideas and collaboration opportunities.
 To learn more or connect with our team, contact us at contact.bpi@ubc.ca.

 partner logos